KarelKubat/jdcal/README.md

 ### More documentation

-For more please see the `doc.go`-generated docs.
+For more please see the generated docs at https://pkg.go.dev/github.com/KarelKubat/jdcal.